-If “blind as a bat” was accurate, it would mean “blind as an average human”!
-A lot of people think bats are blind because of the echolocation they use to navigate at night.
+The term “blind as a bat” should actually mean “blind as an average human!”
+People seem to believe bats are blind because they famously use echolocation to hunt at night instead of their eyesight.
 Bats don’t use echolocation because they’re blind, however; they just need it to hunt in the dark.
 You wouldn’t want to fly around at night without help, either!

-Some people assume that because bats are blind (wrong), they must be confused when they get in homes.
-This isn’t necessarily the case.
+Some people assume that, because bats are blind (which, again, isn’t true), they must be confused when they accidentally fly inside homes.
+That isn’t necessarily the case.
 Between their eyesight, echolocation, and excellent senses of smell and hearing, bats are highly capable of navigating their environments.
 If a bat appears confused, it may simply be afraid or momentarily startled.
 Bats are smarter than people give them credit for.
 Encountering a bat is nothing to be afraid of, even if it’s in your home.
 Simply open a window and let them find their way out.

 Like most of the myths on this list, this one is well-intentioned.
 Baby birds are fragile, and countless parents have used this line to stop children from accidentally harming one.
 The myth suggests that if a mother bird smells human on her baby, she’ll panic and abandon it.
 In reality, however, every single part of this myth is wrong.

 First: birds don’t have a strong sense of smell.
 Second: they don’t react particularly to human scents.
 Finally: mother birds wouldn’t leave their children over human interaction.
 Like most animals, birds bond to their children and won’t abandon them easily.
 In fact, many birds go to great lengths to ensure their children’s survival.
 Just because this myth is false doesn’t mean you should handle birds, however.
 It’s easy to hurt babies, even if you’re careful.
 There’s also a good chance the baby you’re “helping” isn’t really in any trouble.
 Which brings us to our next myth: